Discover Dorset during your glamping adventure at Feather Down Mount Pleasant

 Bulbarrow Hill

 Bulbarrow Hill, one of the highest points in Dorset, offers breathtaking views of the surrounding countryside.
-At 274 meters, it is a popular spot for hikers and paragliders.
-At the summit you will find Rawlsbury Camp, an ancient Iron Age fort.
-The panoramic views make it the ideal spot for a picnic or a leisurely walk in nature.
+With a height of 274 meters, it is a popular spot for walkers and paragliders.
+At the top, you’ll find Rawlsbury Camp, an ancient Iron Age fort.
+The panoramic vistas make it the ideal place for a picnic or a relaxing walk in nature.

 Blandford Forum

 Blandford Forum is a charming Georgian town on the River Stour.
-Known for its well-preserved architecture, it houses several independent stores, cozy cafes and traditional pubs.
-The annual Georgian Fayre festival celebrates the town's rich history.
-A visit to the Blandford Fashion Museum and a walk along the river will complete your day.
-A perfect destination if you are a lover of culture and history.
+Known for its well-preserved architecture, it hosts a variety of independent shops, cozy cafés, and traditional pubs.
+The annual Georgian Fayre festival celebrates the town’s rich history.
+A visit to the Blandford Fashion Museum and a walk along the river complete your day.
+A perfect destination if you are a fan of culture and history.

 Day at the beach

-Dorset's coastline offers an array of beautiful beaches, each with its own unique charm.
+Dorset’s coastline offers a range of beautiful beaches, each with its own unique charm.
 Weymouth Beach, with its soft sand and shallow waters, is ideal for families.
-For a more secluded experience, Lulworth Cove is a must-see, with its crystal clear waters and unique geological formations.
-Durley Chine in Bournemouth offers a lively atmosphere with plenty of amenities, while Studland Bay offers a pristine setting with expansive sand dunes and nature trails.
-Whether you want to sunbathe, swim or play water sports, Dorset's beaches offer it all.
-Don't forget to enjoy a traditional fish and chips on the seafront for the ultimate British beach experience.
+For a more secluded experience, Lulworth Cove is a must-see, with its crystal-clear water and unique geological formations.
+Durley Chine in Bournemouth offers a lively atmosphere with plenty of facilities, while Studland Bay provides an unspoiled setting with vast sand dunes and nature trails.
+Whether you want to sunbathe, swim, or enjoy water sports, you can do it all on Dorset’s beaches.
+Don’t forget to enjoy a traditional fish and chips by the coast for the ultimate British seaside experience.

 Swanage

-Swanage is a charming coastal town on Dorset's Jurassic Coast.
+Swanage is a charming coastal town on the Jurassic Coast of Dorset.
 Known for its sandy beach and historic pier, it offers a range of activities for visitors.
 Take a ride on the Swanage Railway, a restored steam train that takes you through the picturesque countryside to nearby Corfe Castle.
-The town has a lively center with independent stores, cafes and restaurants.
-For nature lovers, there are hiking trails along the coast that offer breathtaking views of the cliffs and sea.
-The annual Swanage Carnival and various music festivals attract visitors from far and wide.
-Swanage is an absolute must when staying on the farm.
+The town has a lively center with independent shops, cafés, and restaurants.
+For nature lovers, there are coastal walking trails that offer breathtaking views of the cliffs and the sea.
+The annual Swanage Carnival and the various music festivals attract visitors from far and wide.
+Swanage is highly recommended to visit during your stay at the farm.

 Practical information